christianemmert/learn-rust-as-typescript-dev/Section 01 - Variables, Data Types and Borrowing/README.md

-# Section 1: Basic Syntax and Data Types
+# Section 1: Variables, Data Types and Borrowing

-In this section, we'll cover basic syntax and data types in Rust, comparing them to TypeScript.
+In this section, we'll cover variables, data types, and borrowing in Rust, comparing them to TypeScript.

 ## Variables and Constants